 CYB 775: Applied Cryptography, 3 credits

 CYB 785: Cyber Physical System Security, 3 credits

 CYB 790: Capstone, 3 credits

 Program Manager: Debra Hare

-The cybersecurity degree is housed in the College of Business and Economics
+The cybersecurity degree is housed in the College of Arts and Sciences.

 The Master of Science in Cybersecurity is a collaborative effort of UW-Extension and eight University of Wisconsin campuses - UW-Green Bay, UW LaCrosse, UW-Oshkosh, UW-Parkside, UW-Platteville, UW-River Falls, UW-Stevens Point, and UW Superior.

 This 100% online degree is designed to produce graduates with skills that meet current market demands.
 The program’s core curriculum addresses the fundamentals of cybersecurity, featuring courses in security planning, risk assessment, and communication.
 The program’s four tracks of study gives students the opportunity to tailor the degree to match their interests and career ambitions.